Cookies on this website

 Simon Marchant

-Simon started his DPhil in the paediatric neuroimaging group in 2020, where he designs new methods for analysing electroencephalography (EEG) from infant brains.
+Simon started his postdoctoral research in the paediatric neuroimaging group in 2024, where he designs new methods for analysing electroencephalography (EEG) from infant brains.

 Previously he worked as a clinical scientist in the NHS, providing combined technical and clinical support to neurological and orthopaedic rehabilitation units.
-He completed an integrated Masters (MEng) in Biomedical Engineering at the University of Sheffield and a Masters (MSc) in Clinical Science at King's College London.
+He completed an integrated Masters (MEng) in Biomedical Engineering at the University of Sheffield, a Masters (MSc) in Clinical Science at King's College London, and a DPhil (PhD) in Paediatric Neuroimaging here at the University of Oxford.
 He is a Chartered Engineer and a registered Clinical Scientist in the UK.